 It was very hot while we were in Nha Trang and as September has the highest rainfall it meant that it was also very humid.
 The kids were struggling coming straight out of Melbourne’s coldest winter in 20 odd years.
 This unfortunately meant that the kids were a bit cranky and tired so I wanted to stay close to Nha Trang.

 We had spent the day before swimming and enjoying lunch at the Evason Ana Mandara Resort, the only beach front resort in Nha Trang.

 The Po Nagar Cham Towers are on the outskirts of Nha Trang, about 3kms from the train station and are easily visible from the road on your way into town.
-We would have happily walked but the kids would have struggled in the heat.
-Also the taxi was only $3AUD each way so it made sense to get the taxi.

 The kids were grumpy this day and were not at all interested in listening to the guide.
 Luckily she could see that the kids were a bit feral and she would explain the main points of the tour to either Craig and I while the other dealt with the kids and she was happy enough to repeat it again when we swapped over.
 Her english was great and once we entered the temples the kids started to engage a little better.
 Once they had an ice cream at the end there was a huge improvement in their behaviour, maybe we should have started with that!

 I knew the kids were going to struggle with this type of holiday especially after we visited Hong Kong Disneyland and Ocean Park last year, but also believe that we can’t always cater holidays to suit them.
 This was a holiday of many cultural experiences and they soon came to enjoy and appreciate this less child focussed holiday and I believe they got a lot out of it.